Coarse and fine geometry of the Thurston metric: Twisting parameter along a Thurston geodesic

+Fixing a value for the threshold $Q$ large enough to satisfy all of the conditions derived in the long-interval analysis above, the estimates in both parts of the proof become uniform (i.e.~no longer depend on an additional parameter).

+It only remains to prove the final claim from the statement of the theorem.
+For this, we show $(b-t_\alpha)$ can be made larger than a given constant just by assuming that $(b-a)$ is sufficiently large.
+Suppose for contradiction that $(b-t_\alpha)$, and hence also $(b-s)$, can be bounded with $(b-a)$ arbitrarily large.
+Then $e^{s-a} \emul e^{b-a}$ is large while $(b-s)$ is bounded, contradicting \eqref{vert-and-horiz-conseq}.\qedhere \end{proof}

-Note that Theorem \ref{Thm:Twist} highlights an interesting contrast between the behavior of Thurston metric geodesics and that of Teichm\"uller geodesics: Along a Teichm\"uller geodesic, a curve $\alpha$ achieves its minimum length near the midpoint of the interval $[a,b]$ in which $\alpha$ is short (see \cite[Section~3]{rafi:HT}), and this minimum is on the order of $d_\alpha(X,Y)^{-1}$.
-But for a Thurston metric geodesic, the minimum length occurs much closer to the start of the interval, since $t_\alpha - a$ is only on the order of $\log(b - t_\alpha)$.
+Note that Theorem \ref{Thm:Twist} highlights an interesting contrast between the behavior of Thurston metric geodesics and that of Teichm\"uller geodesics: Along a Teichm\"uller geodesic, a curve $\alpha$ achieves its minimum length near the midpoint of the interval in which $\alpha$ is short (see \cite[Section~3]{rafi:HT}), and this minimum is on the order of $d_\alpha(X,Y)^{-1}$.
+However, for a Thurston metric geodesic, the minimum length occurs much closer to the start of the interval (asssuming the interval is sufficiently long) since $(t_\alpha - a)$ is only on the order of $\log(b - t_\alpha)$.
 In addition, the minimum length on the Thurston geodesic is larger than in the Teichm\"uller case, though only by a logarithmic factor.

-To exhibit this difference, Figure \ref{fig:comparison} shows a Teichm\"uller geodesic and a stretch line along $\beta^+$ joining the same pair of points in the upper half plane model of $\T(\torus)$.
+To exhibit this difference, Figure \ref{fig:comparison} shows a Teichm\"uller geodesic segment and a stretch path segment (for lamination $\beta^+$) joining the same pair of points in the upper half plane model of $\T(\torus)$.
 Here $\beta$ is a simple closed curve.
 In this model, the imaginary part of a point $z \in \HH$ is approximately $\pi/\ell_\alpha(z)$, where $\alpha$ is a curve which has approximately the same length at both endpoints but which becomes short somewhere along each path.
 Thus the expected (and observed) behavior of the Thurston geodesic is that its maximum height is lower than that of the Teichm\"uller geodesic, but that this maximum height occurs closer to the starting point for the Thurston geodesic.
 Further properties of Thurston geodesics in the punctured torus case are explored in the next section.

 Continuing toward the proof of \thmref{Short}, we show: